rtzoeller/hough-transform/README.md

 --------------------

 Building the project requires CMake 3.3 or later, as well as recent versions of both OpenCV2 and Armadillo.
+The prebuilt binaries expect a Fedora-like distribution of shared libraries.

 Running the Program
 -------------------